rob-myers/rob-myers.github.io/docs/plan.md

   - 🤔 game functions take single input like `"{ name: 'andros', at: $(click 1) }"`
     > worse for mobile, but avoids arbitrary choices/validation
   - ✅ `npc {key}` gets api
-  - 🚧 script spawns andros and periodically panzooms back to him
+  - ✅ script spawns andros and periodically panzooms back to him
+    - ✅ jerkiness reintroduced when `view ...`
+  - 🚧 improve camera tracking
+    - `view` should only terminate when finished/interrupted
+    - returns after 1s of no camera interaction
     - abstract into `track {key} &`
-  - careful about game function exit codes i.e. when they are `1`

 - 🚧 Improve look of first-npc
   - ✅ try 10 frame walk cycle